Vegetable Shrimp Stir-Fry

 - In a large skillet or wok, stir-fry shrimp in 2 teaspoons oil for 2-3 minutes or until shrimp turn pink.
 Remove with a slotted spoon and keep warm.

-- Stir-fry the onions, garlic and ginger in remaining oil for 3 minutes.
-Add peas and corn; stir-fry 2-3 minutes longer or until vegetables are crisp-tender.
+- Stir-fry the onions in remaining oil for 3 minutes.
+Add the peas and corn; stir-fry 2-3 minutes longer or until vegetables are crisp-tender.
+Add garlic and gingerroot; cook 1 minute longer.